Stanford University student housing: Stern Hall

 Lucie Stern Hall, named for a generous Stanford donor, was built in 1948 and renovated in 1995.
-Its style represents "Stanford’s brief departure into architectural modernism" by not following the usual Stanford pattern of sandstone-colored, arcaded buildings with red tile roofs.
+Its style represents "Stanford's brief departure into architectural modernism" by not following the usual Stanford pattern of sandstone-colored, arcaded buildings with red tile roofs.
 It comprises six houses that each accommodate about 100 freshmen.
 The houses named for California pioneers are Burbank, named for Luther Burbank; Donner; Larkin; Sally Ride named for the Stanford graduate and astronaut (name changed in 2019 from Serra for Junípero Serra); and Twain, named for Mark Twain.
 The sixth house, originally Muir for John Muir, was renamed Casa Zapata in 1972 and has a Chicano-Latino cross-cultural theme.

 Toyon Hall

-Toyon Hall is an all-sophomore dorm, designed by Bakewell and Brown and built in 1923 to house 150 men.
+Toyon Hall is an upperclassman dorm, designed by Bakewell and Brown and built in 1923 to house 150 men.
 Toyon was the home of the Stanford Eating Clubs, a system of originally all-male organizations which served a social function as well as a food service plan.
 The eating clubs became co-ed during the 1970s, and the eating club system was abolished in 2009.